dev-mhowells/bakery-manager-refactor/README.md

 npm install
 ```

-You will need to create a firebase.config.js file in the src directory in the front end with your config set up for firebase storage.
+You will need to create a firebase.config.js file in the src directory in the frontend with your config set up for firebase storage.
 Here is an example of what the file should look like:

 ```
 const { initializeApp } = require("firebase/app");